HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * * * greated use of MarkUp will also help in this effort to Focus
 * * * * as might more use of Color
 * * * * and inline Links
+* * There are prequisite activities:
+* * this may be accelarated by the development of a Slack messages prototype
+* * * -09-05: boot-strapping is underway.
+* * * * it may be time to use Commits as Summary points rather than Activity points
+* * * * * review and revise the methodologies for localHost work
+* * * * * re-consider GitLab since Slack integration seems to be restricted to Organizations.

 # 2022-09: DoneTimes
 * -09-03: started creating a Slack channel for the AdManCa Team(s)